Champagne Louis Roederer - Collection 244 Brut

 Wine rated (2025 guide) 92/100

 A lovely Collection 244.
-The 2019 base brings a maturity and amplitude on the palate that commands respect.
-Too few great houses can boast of producing such a full, deep signature cuvée.
+The 2019 base brings a maturity and fullness on the palate that commands respect.
+Too few great houses can boast of producing such a full and deep signature cuvée.

 Wine Spectator